Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

  **Explain Restricted Boltzmann Machines.**

-A restricted Boltzmann machine is a kind of neural network with 2 fully connected layers.
-It is meant to generate or reduce dimensionality in data.
+A restricted Boltzmann machine is a generative neural network that has no connections within a layer.
+In general, RBMs consist of 2 layers, a hidden layer and an input layer.RBMs were created because the connection in Boltzmann machines grow exponentially and thus are hard to train.
+RBMs are used in unsupervised learning tasks such as dimensionality reduction and data generation using Gibbs sampling.
+For more complex data we can use Deep Boltzmann machines which are several RBMs stacked on top of each other.

 #### Question 2

 **Explain Deep Boltzmann Machines.**

-Deep Boltzmann Machines is a variant of restricted Boltzmann machines but with more fully connected layers.
-Using more layers allows the model to learn more complex features and generate more accurate data.
-Because of the increased layers the computational complexity also increases
+Deep Boltzmann Machines are a type of unsupervised learning models that are made of several layers of restricted Boltzmann machines.
+The difference between this DBM and DBN (deep belief networks) is that the connections between the layers at the bottom are also undirected.
+In these machines the surface layers represent the simple low-level features and the deeper layers represent the abstract, high-level features.
+The layers are trained one at a time.

 #### Question 3